RPegoud/MachineLearningBlog/content/post/temporal_differerence_learning/index.md

 Now that we have our first algorithm reading for testing, we can start the training phase.
 Our agent will navigate the Grid World using its $\epsilon$-greedy policy, which is **derived from the Q values**.
 This policy, selects the action with the **highest Q-value** with a probability of (1 - $\epsilon$) and chooses a **random action** with a probability of $\epsilon$.
 After each action, the agent will update its Q-value estimates.

-We can visualize the evolution of estimated maximum action-value $Q(S,a)$ of each cell of the Grid World using a heatmap.
+We can visualize the evolution of estimated **maximum action-value** $Q(S,a)$ of each cell of the Grid World using a heatmap.
 Here the agent plays 400 episodes.
 As there is only one update per episode, the evolution of the Q values is quite slow and a large part of the states remain unmapped:

 ![Heatmap representation of the learned Q values of each state, during training](Q_learning_gif.gif)

 Upon completion of the 400 episodes, an analysis of the total visits to each cell provides us with a decent estimate of the agent's average route.
-As depicted on the right-hand plot below, the agent seems to have converged to a sub-optimal route, avoiding cell (4,4) and consistently following the lower wall.
+As depicted on the right-hand plot below, the agent seems to have converged to a **sub-optimal route, avoiding cell (4,4)** and consistently **following the lower wall**.

 ![(left) Estimation of the maximal action value for each state, (right) Number of visits per state](Q_learning_heatmaps.png)